fastrodev/fastro/docs/start.md

 mkdir my-project && cd my-project
 ```

 Generate default project from command line.
-This will generate default folders and files that you can use for the initial project.

 ```zsh
 deno run -A -r https://fastro.deno.dev
 ```

+The above command will generate default folders and files that you can use for the initial project.

 Now let's run the application